quickwit-oss/quickwit/docs/getting-started/quickstart.md

 quickwit --version
 ```

-You can also install the CLI via [other means](installation.md).
+You can also install it via [other means](installation.md).

 ## Create your first index

-Before adding documents to Quickwit, you need to create an index along with a `doc mapper` which defines how a document and fields it contains, are stored and indexed.
+Before adding documents to Quickwit, you need to create an index along with the `index config` which notably defines how a document and fields it contains, are stored and indexed.

-Let's create an index with a mapper for wikipedia articles on you local machine.
+Let's create an index with configured for wikipedia articles on you local machine.

 ```
-# First download the wikipedia mapper from quickwit repository
+# First download the wikipedia config from quickwit repository
-curl -o wikipedia_doc_mapper.json https://raw.githubusercontent.com/quickwit-inc/quickwit/main/examples/doc_mappers/wikipedia_doc_mapper.json
+curl -o wikipedia_index_config.json https://raw.githubusercontent.com/quickwit-inc/quickwit/main/examples/index_configs/wikipedia_index_config.json
 ```

-The doc mapper defines three text fields: `title`, `body` and `url` and set two default search fields `body` and `title`, it means that a text search will by default search into these two fields.
+The index config defines three text fields: `title`, `body` and `url` and set two default search fields `body` and `title`.
+Thes fields will be used for search if you do not specify fields in your query.
 Please note that by default, text fields are indexed and tokenized.
-See the [doc mapper documentation](../reference/doc-mapper.md).
+See the [index config documentation](../reference/doc-mapper.md).

-And here is the complete doc mapper config:
+And here is the complete config:

 ```
 {